- The Chancellor of the Exchequer, Philip Hammond, gave an interview to Le Monde, France’s newspaper of record (the full version costs €2 to access).

 The BBC’s Left wing bias appears

 The only way the statement in Le Monde could be inconsistent with the statement in Die Welt is if you were to assume that any change whatsoever in your economic model, which reduced your taxes or regulation, would be unfair.
 In other words, any economic model other than the standard European model is an unfair one.
 I understand that some people do think this, but they do so from a very particular political, Left wing, viewpoint.
 The equivalence that Mason posits between Hammond’s earlier discussion of “changing our economic model” and his later reference to “unfair competition” is a definite and quite extreme political position.
 Most people don’t go around calling for Hong Kong to be blacklisted because of its flexible tax regime.
-What is Mason going to do next, start a petition demanding a boycott of Singapore?
+What are Mason and Smith going to do next, start a petition demanding a boycott of Singapore?
 This a great example of how the unconscious Left wing bias in the BBC can accidentally emerge.

 The irony is that two EU countries, Ireland and Luxembourg, have openly used taxes as a competitive tool for decades while being part of the EU.
 Even the much feted Emmanuel Macron is openly courting London bankers with the promise of deregulation in the French economy.
 The most reasonable inference to draw from Hammond’s comments would be that any deregulation or tax reduction the UK might undertake, in the event that no deal is signed, is a perfectly fair, even European, thing to do.
 It is telling that the inference drawn by the BBC is diametrically opposite to this one.